Update on PennDOT Roadway Restrictions for Winter Storm Landon

 As winter storm Landon moves through the region, PennDOT is providing an update on roadway restrictions in north central Pennsylvania.

-Tier 1 restrictions are in effect for eastbound and westbound on Interstate 80 from the 161 interchange at Bellefonte to Interstate 81
+Tier 1 restrictions are in effect for Interstate 80 from the Ohio line to Interstate 81

 Tier 1 restrictions are in effect for the entirety of Interstate 99